Text original

 Evaluation

-According to the UVic Regulations, approved by the University's Board of Directors, there will only be one official call that will cover two different evaluation periods:
+According to the Academic Regulations for undergraduate studies at UVic-UCC, there is only one official call for applications that provides for two different evaluation periods:

-ordinary period
+Ordinary period

-- Attendance at practical sessions: 10% (non-refundable)
+- Attendance at practical sessions: 10%; non recoverable

 Complementary evaluation period

-Plagiarism or copying someone else's work is penalized at all universities and, according to the University of Vic - Universitat Central de Catalunya Coexistence Rules , constitute serious or very serious offences.
-That is why in the course of this subject the plagiarism or misappropriation of other people's texts or ideas (see What is considered plagiarism? ) and the improper or undeclared use of artificial intelligence in a activity automatically result in a suspension or other disciplinary measures.
+Plagiarism or copying someone else's work is penalized in all universities and, according to the UVic-UCC coexistence rules, constitute serious or very serious faults.
+Therefore, during the course of this subject, plagiarism or the improper appropriation of texts or ideas from other people (see What is considered plagiarism?) and the improper or undeclared use of artificial intelligence in an activity automatically result in suspension or other disciplinary measures.

 Methodology